 Creamy Gorgonzola Macaroni and Cheese with sweet caramelized leeks, salty pancetta, and a blend of three rich cheeses is an elegant twist on a comfort food classic.
 This recipe is best served soon after it’s made.

 Preheat oven to 400 degrees F with rack in middle position.
-Butter a 9-inch square baking dish, or six, 10-ounce ramekins.
+Butter a 2-1/2 quart gratin or baking dish, or six, 10-ounce ramekins.
 Place on a baking sheet and set aside.